Akil Baddoo Player Props: Tigers vs. White Sox

-Akil Baddoo and his .438 on-base percentage over his past 10 games (83 points higher than his season-long percentage), will be in action for the Detroit Tigers versus the Chicago White Sox and Lance Lynn on May 26 at 6:40 PM ET.
+Akil Baddoo -- batting .320 in his past 10 games -- will be in action for the Detroit Tigers against the Chicago White Sox, with Jesse Scholtens on the mound, on May 27 at 1:10 PM ET.

-He notched a home run while going 2-for-3 in his most recent game against the White Sox.
+He had a one-hit showing in his previous game (1-for-3) against the White Sox.

 Akil Baddoo Game Info & Props vs. the White Sox